-"Safe Harbor'' Statement under the Private Securities Litigation Reform Act of 1995: With the exception of historical information, the statements set forth above, including, without limitation, those contained in the discussion of “Business Outlook” above, and the reconciliation of forward-looking diluted earnings per share below, contain forward-looking statements that involve risk and uncertainties.
+"Safe Harbor" Statement under the Private Securities Litigation Reform Act of 1995: With the exception of historical information, the statements set forth above, including, without limitation, those contained in the discussion of "Business Outlook" above, and the reconciliation of forward-looking diluted earnings per share below, contain forward-looking statements that involve risk and uncertainties.
 We expressly disclaim any obligation or undertaking to release publicly any updates or changes to these forward-looking statements that may be made to reflect any future events or circumstances.
-We wish to caution readers that a number of important factors could cause actual results to differ materially from those in the forward-looking statements.
+The Company wishes to caution readers that a number of important factors could cause actual results to differ materially from those in the forward-looking statements.
 The fact that the economy generally, and the technology and storage segments specifically, have been in a state of uncertainty makes it difficult to determine if past experience is a good guide to the future and makes it impossible to determine if markets will grow or shrink in the short term.
-Disruptions in world credit and equity markets and the resulting economic uncertainty for our customers and the storage networking market as a whole has resulted in a downturn in information technology spending that has and could continue to adversely affect our revenues and results of operations.
-Furthermore, the effect of any actual or potential unsolicited offers to acquire us may have an adverse effect on our operations.
-As a result of this uncertainty, we are unable to predict with any accuracy what future results might be.
-Other factors affecting these forward-looking statements include, but are not limited to, the following: slower than expected growth of the storage networking market or the failure of our Original Equipment Manufacturer (OEM) customers to successfully incorporate our products into their systems; our dependence on a limited number of customers and the effects of the loss of, or decrease or delays in orders by any such customers, or the failure of such customers to make payments; the emergence of new or stronger competitors as a result of consolidation movements in the market; the timing and market acceptance of our or our OEM customers' new or enhanced products; unexpected costs associated with entry into new markets; the variability in the level of our backlog and the variable and seasonal procurement patterns of our customers; impairment charges, including but not limited to goodwill, intangible assets and equity investments recorded under the cost method; changes in tax rates or legislation; the effects of terrorist activities, natural disasters and resulting political or economic instability; the highly competitive nature of the markets for tour products as well as pricing pressures that may result from such competitive conditions; any inability to successfully implement changes in our revenue model to separately charge for software; the effect of rapid migration of customers towards newer, lower cost product platforms; possible transitions from board or box level to application specific computer chip solutions for selected applications; a shift in unit product mix from higher-end to lower-end or mezzanine card products; a decrease in the average unit selling prices or an increase in the manufactured cost of our products; delays in product development; our reliance on third-party suppliers and subcontractors for components and assembly; any inadequacy of our intellectual property protection and the costs of actual or potential third-party claims of infringement and any related indemnity obligations or adverse judgements; our ability to attract and retain key technical personnel; our ability to benefit from research and development activities; our dependence on international sales and internationally produced products; the effect of acquisitions; including the recent acquisition of ServerEngines; changes in accounting standards; and the potential effects of global warming and any resulting regulatory changes on our business.
-We have and will incur charges associated with the acquisition of ServerEngines.
-As the valuation and purchase price allocation has not been finalized, we are unable to predict the impact of various post-acquisition charges, including amortization of intangibles and stock-based compensation.
-These and other factors could cause actual results to differ materially from those in the forward-looking statements and are discussed in our filings with the Securities and Exchange Commission, including its recent filings on Forms 10-K and 10-Q, under the caption “Risk Factors.”
+Recent disruptions in world credit and equity markets and the resulting economic uncertainty for our customers and the storage networking market as a whole has resulted in a downturn in information technology spending that has and could continue to adversely affect the Company's revenues and results of operations.
+Furthermore, Broadcom Corporation's (Broadcom) unsolicited proposal to acquire all of the Company's outstanding common shares and any related litigation has created additional uncertainty which may have an adverse effect on the Company's operations.
+As a result of this uncertainty, the Company is unable to predict with any accuracy what future results might be.
+Other factors affecting these forward-looking statements include, but are not limited to, the following: slower than expected growth of the storage networking market or the failure of the Company's Original Equipment Manufacturer (OEM) customers to successfully incorporate the Company's products into their systems; the Company's dependence on a limited number of customers and the effects of the loss of, or decrease or delays in orders by any such customers, or the failure of such customers to make payments; the emergence of new or stronger competitors as a result of consolidation movements in the market; the timing and market acceptance of the Company's or the Company's OEM customers' new or enhanced products; the variability in the level of the Company's backlog and the variable and seasonal procurement patterns of the Company's customers; impairment charges; the effects of terrorist activities, natural disasters and resulting political or economic instability; the highly competitive nature of the markets for the Company's products as well as pricing pressures that may result from such competitive conditions; the effect of rapid migration of customers towards newer, lower cost product platforms; possible transitions from board or box level to application specific computer chip solutions for selected applications; a shift in unit product mix from higher-end to lower-end mezzanine card products; a decrease in the average unit selling prices or an increase in the manufactured cost of the Company's products; delays in product development; the Company's reliance on third-party suppliers and subcontractors for components and assembly; any inadequacy of the Company's intellectual property protection or the potential for third-party claims of infringement; the Company's ability to attract and retain key technical personnel; the Company's ability to benefit from research and development activities; the Company's dependence on international sales and internationally produced products; the effect of acquisitions; impairment charges, including but not limited to goodwill and intangible assets; changes in tax rates or legislation; changes in accounting standards; and the potential effects of global warming and any resulting regulatory changes on our business.
+These and other factors could cause actual results to differ materially from those in the forward-looking statements and are discussed in the Company's filings with the Securities and Exchange Commission, including its recent filings on Forms 8-K, 10-K and 10-Q, under the caption "Risk Factors."

 This news release refers to various products and companies by their trade names.
 In most, if not all, cases these designations are claimed as trademarks or registered trademarks by their respective companies.